-Each time you run UFT, it reads all of the test object configuration files and merges the information for each test object class from the different files into one test object class definition.
-For more information, see Understanding How UFT Merges Test Object Configuration Files.
+Each time you run UFT One, it reads all of the test object configuration files and merges the information for each test object class from the different files into one test object class definition.
+For more information, see Understanding How UFT One Merges Test Object Configuration Files.

-The following attributes of the Identification Property element in the test object configuration file specify information that can be modified in UFT (using the Object Identification dialog box): AssistivePropertyValue, ForAssistive, ForBaseSmartID, ForDescription, ForOptionalSmartID, and OptionalSmartIDPropertyValue.
-These attributes determine the lists of identification properties used for different purposes in UFT.
+The following attributes of the Identification Property element in the test object configuration file specify information that can be modified in UFT One (using the Object Identification dialog box): AssistivePropertyValue, ForAssistive, ForBaseSmartID, ForDescription, ForOptionalSmartID, and OptionalSmartIDPropertyValue.
+These attributes determine the lists of identification properties used for different purposes in UFT One.

 Therefore, by default, UFT One reads the values of these attributes from the XML only once, to prevent overwriting any changes a user makes using the Object Identification dialog box.
 In this way, UFT One provides persistence for the user defined property lists.
 For more information, see Modifying Identification Property Attributes in a Test Object Configuration File.